 Middle Ages to the 20th Century

 Arab rulers continued to govern Egypt until it was absorbed into the Ottoman Empire in 1517.
-There followed a time of weakening economy, plague and famine, which in turn paved the way for three centuries of conflict over control of the country - including a briefly successful invasion by Napoleonic France.
-Napoleon was forced to leave Egypt by the British and the Ottoman Turks, creating a vacuum that allowed Ottoman Albanian commander Muhammad Ali Pasha to establish a dynasty in Egypt that lasted until 1952.
+There followed a time of weakening economy, plague and famine, which in turn paved the way for three centuries of conflict over control of the country – including a briefly successful invasion by Napoleonic France.
+Napoleon was forced to leave Egypt by the British and the Ottoman Turks, creating a vacuum that allowed Ottoman Albanian commander Muhammad Ali Pasha to establish a dynasty that would continue to rule over Egypt until 1952.

 Since the 1952 revolution, Egypt has experienced a time of economic, religious and political turmoil.
 In 2011, dictatorial president Hosni Mubarak was forced to resign after 30 years in power by a series of labor strikes and violent protests that ultimately resulted in the government being handed over to the Egyptian military.
 In 2012, Muslim Brotherhood parliamentarian Mohammed Morsi won the presidential election, but his rule was short-lived; in 2013, he was ousted by the army after further conflict between the government and anti-Muslim Brotherhood protestors.

-A new constitution was approved in early 2014, and soon afterwards current president Abdel Fattah El-Sisi was elected.
+A new constitution was approved in early 2014, and soon afterwards current president Abdel Fattah el-Sisi was elected.
 Since then, Egypt's political situation has stabilized, although the country has suffered a spate of terrorist attacks carried out by groups like Daesh-Sinai (formerly known as ISIL or ISIS).
-The most recent of these include an incident in which gunmen attacked a bus of Coptic Christians, killing 30 people in May 2017; and in November 2017, 300 civilians were killed while worshipping at a North Sinai mosque.
+The most recent of these include an incident in November 2017 when 300 civilians were killed while worshipping at a North Sinai mosque; and in November 2018, when gunmen attacked a bus of Coptic Christians in Minya province, killing seven people.

-As a result of increased terrorism activity and political instability, tourism reached an all-time low in 2015 but has begun to recover in the last three years.
-UK and US travel warnings consider most of Egypt's popular tourist destinations to be safe - but it's still worth checking for the latest updates before booking your trip.
+As a result of increased terrorist activity and political instability, tourism reached an all-time low in 2015 but has begun to recover in the last four years.
+The US Department of State's travel advisory ranks Egypt as a Level 2 country, which means that tourists should exercise increased levels of caution.
+However, both the US and UK governments consider the country's most popular tourist destinations to be safe, including Cairo, Luxor, Abu Simbel, Hurghada, Marsa Alam and Sharm el Sheikh.
+Check for the latest updates before booking your trip.